JonathanHalpern/jonathan-halpern/src/pages/projects/2019-02-21-travelling.md

 Completed various freelance projects while away:

-* Fully designed and built a travel blog which I ran with my wife
+* Fully designed and built a travel blog which I ran with my wife.
-* Built a site for booking a music studio with Firebase and Paypal integration
+* Built a site for booking a music studio with Firebase and Paypal integration.
-* Consulted for a gym to improve their website
+* Consulted for a gym to improve their website.
-* Worked pro bono for two charities to update their websites
+* Worked pro bono for two charities to update their websites.
-* Kept up to speed by completing regular coding exercise and reading articles
+* Kept up to speed by completing regular coding exercise and reading articles.